-So relax!
 If you’re the parent of a toddler boy, there’s no need to worry that it will be a long haul.
-And to those parents of girls, don’t assume it will necessarily happen fast.
+Some boys do get potty trained fast.
+And if you’re the parent of a toddler girl, don’t assume training will happen quickly.
 The secret to success is matching your potty training method to your child’s personality.

 LaRowe has found girls are often ready to train earlier.
 Boys, she notes, “have to learn to standand sit.”
 Plus, they “generally mature later than girls.”
 Other experts suggest that boys start training by sitting since standing to pee is a more advanced skill.

 Gary Cave, father of both a boy and a girl, admittedly did have an easier time training his girl, but he’s not convinced it has to do with gender.

 Our younger boy, Lucas, is just starting his potty training journey and we have already noticed that he is reacting very differently to it.
 It looks as though we will be in for a far tougher time with him.
-I have friends with boys and girls who have told me that their boy was easier to potty train so I personally do not believe that any gender is easier than the other.
+I have friends with boys and girls who have told me that their boy was easier to potty train, so I personally do not believe that any gender is easier than the other.
 There are many other factors at play.”

 It all comes down to the individual child, agrees Maria Velasquez who has both a son and a daughter.
-While it’s not common, her 2 ½ year old son trained in just a few days.
+While it’s not common, her 2½-year-old son trained in just a few days.

 Because her son was so easy, she falsely believed it would be even easier with her daughter.
 Not so!
 “My strong-willed daughter took much longer and multiple failed attempts where we took week-long breaks in between,” she recalls.
 “Once she decided SHE wanted to learn, it took about two weeks to be accident free.
 I wish I had known that every child is different, and these differences play a big role in potty training.”